calloquy-lawrence-shea/calloquy-dev-browser-ext/README.md

 ## Installation

+Note that this plugin is designed to work only on ://localhost*, you can edit the manifest.json if this is not suitable.

 - Open chrome
 - Click the three dots on the top right of chrome
 - Click more tools